Lang Dauphinet

 In Gridania, he unexpectedly found an old friend from the past: the Scribe of Menphina, Naji Olahli, now enjoying a peaceful retirement in the Shroud.
 She invited him to stay with her and encouraged him to join the Conjurer's guild.
 Lang adapted to the life of a simple healer, with no particular goals in mind other than to live day to day.
 This quiet state of affairs was not to last, for one day, he heard Hydaelyn call to him again, after she had been silent for almost twenty years...

 Lang is proficient with a variety of weapons as well as conjury.
 He mainly wields a sword or a spear, either paired with a shield or without.
 This allows him a great deal of flexibility in combat.
+He can also wield powerful ice-aspected thaumaturgy spells, but they tend to drain his aether and leave him weakened.

-Portrait by @bunnipuff
+Portrait by @wolfpuff

 I am unsure what, if anything, I ought to commit to the page about myself.
 There are many who know me, friends and enemies both, and I do not feel the urge to offer any particular insight into my soul that one could not glean from the totality of their accounts.
 After all, I have often proved to be a poor judge of character.